-Starchy foods
+Starchy Foods

-3.4.6 Real Bread is served: 2 points
+3.4.7 Real Bread is served: 1 point

-To achieve these points, Real Bread, as defined by the Real Bread Campaign must be served as part of a dish, in sandwiches or as an accompaniment at least once per week.
+To achieve this point, Real Bread, as defined by the Real Bread Campaign, must be served as part of a dish, in sandwiches or as an accompaniment at least once per week.

-The majority of loaves produced in the UK today are made using fat, salt and artificial additives - some legally undeclared on the label.
+The majority of loaves produced in the UK today are made using fat, salt and artificial additives some legally undeclared on the label.
 High-speed mixing, high levels of yeast and enzymes are used to force the dough to rise quickly, rather than allowing the bread to ferment and 'ripen' in its own time.
 Real Bread is made with simple, natural ingredients and with natural fermentation methods.

 - " The Real Bread Campaign defines Real Bread as bread made without the use of any processing aids or any other artificial additives in the flour or dough.
-Real Bread can be unleavened flatbread or bread leavened with bakers' yeast (fresh or dried active) or sourdough culture. - " In the UK white flour must be fortified with calcium, iron, niacin and thiamine in line with the UK Bread and Flour Regulation 1998.
-Therefore flours/bread mixes containing these ingredients are fine to use. - " Examples of artificial additives we would not accept include E481 (sodium stearoyl-2-lactylate), E472e (mono- and diacetyl tartaric acid esters of mono- and diglycerides of fatty acids), E920 (l-cysteine).
+Real Bread can be unleavened flatbread or bread leavened with bakers' yeast (fresh or dried active) or sourdough culture. - " In the UK, white flour must be fortified with calcium, iron, niacin and thiamine as per the UK Bread and Flour Regulation 1998.
+Therefore flours or bread mixes containing these ingredients are fine to use. - Examples of artificial additives we would not accept include E481 (sodium stearoyl-2lactylate), E472e (mono- and diacetyl tartaric acid esters of mono- and diglycerides of fatty acids), E920 (I-cysteine).